rafalp/Misago/docs/PythonHooks/get-auth-user-hook.md

 A filter for the function used to get authorized user for given auth credential (eg. token).

-Returns `User` dataclass with authorized user data or `None` if user was not found or couldn't be authenticated for other reason (eg. deactivated).
+Returns `User` dataclass with authorized user data or `None` if user was not found or couldn't be authenticated for other reason (eg. inactive).

 ## Required arguments